holy-unblocker/website-legacy-aio/README.md

 ## Start

-Once this repository is built, you can start the webserver.
+Once this repository is built, you can select the "Run" button on Replit or run:

 ```sh
 > npm start